binhonglee/blog/content/2025-06-06-a-b-testing.md

 ## Tooling

 If your employer does not already have a working tool for experimentation, I'd recommend adopting one of the existing tools / platforms (like [Statsig](https://statsig.com/), [GrowthBook](https://www.growthbook.io/), [LaunchDarkly](https://launchdarkly.com/) etc.) specifically built with this in mind.
 On a basic level, they should provide a toggle that splits users into 2 (or more) groups for testing purposes.
-Their downstream metrics will then be logged (after first exposure) to measure if / how these changes might have affected the users.
+Their downstream metrics (after first exposure) will then be used to measure if / how these changes might have affected the users.
 While it's _possible_ to build your own A/B testing tool in-house, the build and maintenance cost is likely not worth it compared to just adopting ready-made ones.

 ## Goal + Guardrail metrics